HydroQuest: Device concept

-The HydroQuest turbine is a double vertical-axis design, with counter-rotating blades inspired by Darrieus and Achard turbines.
+The HydroQuest turbine is a double vertical-axis system with counter-rotating blades, drawing on Darrieus and Achard turbines concepts.

-The river turbine can be adapted for most rivers with a depth of greater than 2 m.

-The tidal stream turbine design has two pairs of turbines stacked vertically on two parallel shafts.
-Each turbine has three blades, and the upper turbine is rotated 60° relative to the lower turbine, so the blades are offset to minimise loading.
-The first tidal turbine design had a lateral ducts either side and between the turbines, but this will removed in the next generation design to be used in the FloWatt project to reduce weight, loads and costs.
+After gaining experience in river-current turbines, HydroQuest expanded into tidal-stream technology in 2016.
+The tidal stream design consists of two pairs of vertical-axis turbines stacked on two parallel shafts.
+Each turbine has three blades, with the upper rotor rotated 60° relative to the lower to minimise loading.
+The rotors were also designed to turn slowly, at around 10–15 rotations per minute, to reduce risk to marine wildlife.

+The first-generation tidal turbine included lateral ducts, which were removed in the next-generation design for FloWatt to reduce weight, loads, and costs.
 The blades have also been redesigned to improve performance.

 History

+HydroQuest was founded in 2010 in Grenoble to develop a robust vertical-axis turbine technology for river and tidal currents.

 In 2013, HydroQuest installed a turbine in the Oyapock river in French Guiana, powering the 200 inhabitants of the Camopi village previously relying on a diesel generator.

-The company also tested a 40 kW HydroQuest 1.40 in the Loire river in Orléans in late 2014, connecting it to the French electricity grid in September 2015.
-In 2016, it was reported to be the only operational grid-connected fluvial hydro-kinetic turbine in France, having operated for 2 years.
+A 40 kW HydroQuest 1.40 was tested in the Loire river in Orléans in late 2014, connecting it to the French electricity grid in September 2015.
+In 2016, it was reported to be the only operational grid-connected fluvial hydro-kinetic turbine in France, having operated for two years.

-HydroQuest have been collaborating with IFREMER since 2015.
-In January 2024 launched the joint VERTI-Lab (vertical axis laboratory), to create specific analysis tools to support the development of vertical axis tidal stream turbines.
+HydroQuest has collaborated with IFREMER since 2015.
+In January 2024, they launched the joint VERTI-Lab (vertical axis laboratory), to create specific analysis tools to support the development of vertical axis tidal stream turbines.

+In 2024, HydroQuest joined the Ocean Energy Europe (OEE) Board of Directors as a lead partner.

 River Rhône turbines

-In 2018, the HydroQuest-Hydrowatt Group installed four grid connected turbines in the river Rhône near Lyon.
-They were installed upstream of the Pont Raymond Poincaré near the Park de la Feyssine.
+In 2018, the HydroQuest-Hydrowatt Group installed four grid-connected turbines in the river Rhône near Lyon.
+They were installed upstream of the Pont Raymond Poincaré near the Parc de la Feyssine.
 Each turbine was rated at 80 kW, a total of 320 kW, and the project was expected to produce 1 GWh of electricity, or around the average annual consumption of 400 households.
 The turbines were built by Constructions Mécaniques de Normandie (CMN) in Cherbourg.
 The farm was inaugurated on 21 December 2018.

-A project to install a 2 MW project comprising 39 HydroQuest turbines, located downstream of the Génissiat Dam on the Rhône, was approved in 2017 by the French Agency for Environment and Energy Management (ADEME).
+A project to install a 2 MW project consisting of 39 HydroQuest turbines, located downstream of the Génissiat Dam on the Rhône, was approved in 2017 by the French Agency for Environment and Energy Management (ADEME).
+The planned installation was intended to generate enough electricity to supply approximately 2700 inhabitants.
 It was expected to be built in 2019, but the project appears to have stalled.